Home / Know Your Rights / Idaho

 Can my Idaho HOA ban solar panels?

-No. Idaho Code §55-3208 prohibits HOAs from adding, amending, or enforcing any covenant that prohibits installation of solar panels on rooftops.
-Your HOA may determine placement location and adopt reasonable installation rules, but cannot ban solar outright.
+No. Idaho Code §55-3208 prohibits HOAs from adding, amending, or enforcing any covenant that bans installation of solar panels or solar collectors on rooftops.
+The HOA's authority is limited to two things: (1) determining the location where panels may be installed, and (2) adopting reasonable rules for installation.
+It cannot ban solar outright.
 Any existing CC&R provision purporting to ban rooftop solar is unenforceable under Idaho law.

 Can I see my Idaho HOA's financial records?